Sanjay Gandhi: Early life and education

 Gandhi was born in New Delhi, on 14 December 1946, as the younger son of Indira Gandhi and Feroze Gandhi.
-Like his elder brother Rajiv, Gandhi was educated at St. Columba's School, Delhi, Welham Boys' School, Dehra Dun and then at the Doon School, Dehra Dun.
+Like his elder brother Rajiv, Gandhi was educated at St. Columba's School, Delhi, Welham Boys' School, Dehradun and then at The Doon School, Dehradun.
 Gandhi was also educated at the Ecole D'Humanité, an international boarding school in Switzerland.
-Gandhi did not attend university, but took up automotive engineering as a career and underwent an apprenticeship with Rolls-Royce in Crewe, England for three years.
+Gandhi did not attend university, but he took up automotive engineering as a career and underwent an apprenticeship with Rolls-Royce in Crewe, England for three years.
 He was very interested in sports cars.
 In 1976, he obtained a pilot's licence and won several prizes in aerobatics.

 Maruti Motors Limited

 In 1971, Prime Minister Indira Gandhi's cabinet proposed producing an affordable, locally made car for India's middle class.
 In June 1971, a company known as Maruti Motors Limited (now Maruti Suzuki) was incorporated under the Companies Act, and Sanjay Gandhi became its managing director despite having no previous experience, design proposals, or links with any corporation.
 Indira Gandhi faced criticism, but the victory over Pakistan in the 1971 Bangladesh Liberation War shifted public focus.
 The company did not produce any vehicles during his lifetime.
 A test model put out as a showpiece to demonstrate progress was criticised.
 Public perception turned against Gandhi, and many began to speculate about growing corruption.
-Gandhi then contacted Volkswagen AG from West Germany for a possible collaboration, transfer of technology and joint production of the Indian version of the "People's Car", to emulate Volkswagen's worldwide success with the Beetle.
+Gandhi then contacted Volkswagen from West Germany for a possible collaboration, transfer of technology and joint production of the Indian version of the "People's Car", to emulate Volkswagen's worldwide success with the Beetle.
 During the emergency, Gandhi became active in politics and the Maruti project went on the back burner.
 There were accusations of nepotism and corruption.
 Finally, the Janata Government came to power in 1977 and "Maruti Limited" was liquidated.
 A commission was set up by the new government headed by Justice Alak Chandra Gupta which gave a very critical report of the Maruti affair.
 A year after his death in 1980, and at the behest of Indira, the Union government salvaged Maruti Limited and started looking for an active collaborator for a new company.
 Maruti Udyog Ltd. was incorporated in the same year through the efforts of Nehru Gandhi family friend and industrial doyen V. Krishnamurthy.
 The Japanese company Suzuki was also contacted to present the design and feasibility of their car to be manufactured in India.
 When Suzuki learned that the Government of India had contacted Volkswagen as well, it did everything to pip the German company in the race to produce India's first People's Car (Maruti 800).
 It provided the government a feasible design of their 'Model 796', which was also successful in Japan and East Asian countries.